-I was born in India and lived in South Africa, before moving to the United States with my family, as a teenager.
-Food & healing have always been a big part of my life, no matter where we've lived.
-My father practiced medicine in rural SA and my mother was a teacher in the township schools.
-Outside of this, my folks kept an open door for family and friends in need.
-They hosted many gatherings where good food
+I am a native of India and lived in South Africa before moving to the United States with my family, as a teenager.
+Now based in Austin, TX and I feel so grateful for having the various perspectives from all of my homelands.
+At the root of it all, I can say that food & healing have always been a big part of my life, no matter where we've lived.
+In part, this was due to the culture at home as well as our environment and community.
+My love and connection to medicine, as well as teaching have been present since youth, as my father practiced medicine in rural SA and my mother was a taught in the township schools.

-I warmly welcome any opportunity to give a talk on holistic health, lead a workshop, share cooking lessons, make traditional home remedies and create herbal body care products.
+and emotionally balanced.
+I created Shakti Wellness because I feel it's my dharma to share what I’ve learned along the way with those who are ready to make these changes.
+In addition to working with my clients one-on-one, I also lead yoga classes through our studio ( ) & warmly welcome any opportunity to give a talk on holistic health for all ages, lead a workshop, share cooking lessons, make traditional home remedies and create herbal body care products.

 Thank you for visiting me here.
 I hope to meet you and learn more about you & your journey.